Package insert / product label

 Hemostatic System: epistaxis

 Special Senses: tinnitus

-One case of deliberate overdosage with Ticlopidine has been reported by a foreign postmarketing surveillance program.
-A 38-year-old male took a single 6000-mg dose of Ticlopidine hydrochloride (equivalent to 24 standard 250-mg tablets).
+One case of deliberate overdosage with ticlopidine has been reported by a foreign postmarketing surveillance program.
+A 38-year-old male took a single 6000-mg dose of ticlopidine (equivalent to 24 standard 250-mg tablets).
 The only abnormalities reported were increased bleeding time and increased SGPT.
 No special therapy was instituted and the patient recovered without sequelae.

 Ticlopidine Dosage and Administration

 The recommended dose of ticlopidine hydrochloride is 250 mg bid taken with food.
 Other doses have not been studied in controlled trials for these indications.

 Ticlopidine Hydrochloride Tablets, USP are available for oral administration as white to off-white, oval, unscored, film coated tablets, imprinted "APO 027" on one side and plain on the other side.
 They are supplied as follows:

 Bottles of 30 (NDC 60505-0027-2)

 Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].